 DIY Industrial Farmhouse Pendant Lights

-- wire cage pendants – $8.99 each at Michaels (these are the ones I have but they are currently out of stock so I also found these on Amazon) UPDATE: These were only $8.99 when I did this project, but I checked as of 7/2018 and they’ve increased to $14.99 each.
+- wire cage pendants – $8.99 (2017 price) each at Michaels (the ones I have are no longer available so I also found these on Amazon)

 - Wood Glue – already had on hand but if not you can get a small bottle for about $3